 Waves will ride no faster than their maximum posted speed average.

 If you wish to go faster than the wave you’re in, try starting in the next faster wave the following Tuesday.
 This is an excellent way to test yourself and improve fitness.
-If you can’t keep up with the wave you’re in, no problem, just drop back and another more moderate wave will be along shortly.
+Due to Covid restrictions, you may not join any group other than the one you have signed up for on any given night.

 All rules of the road and good riding practices apply.